OpenRefine/OpenRefine/README.md

 ## Snapshot releases

 You can download snapshots of the development version of OpenRefine.
 To do so, you need to be logged in to GitHub.
-Then, click on the first item with a green tick in [this page](https://github.com/OpenRefine/OpenRefine/actions/workflows/snapshot_release.yml) and scroll down to find the version that matches your operating system.
+Then, click on the first item with a green tick / check mark on [this page](https://github.com/OpenRefine/OpenRefine/actions/workflows/snapshot_release.yml) and scroll down to the Artifacts section to find the version that matches your operating system.

 ## Run from source